Skip to Content

 You will probably need to head to an Indian store for curry leaves.
 They add a completely unique flavour to dishes.

-Buy fresh and put them in the freezer, they will last in there for 6 months in an airtight container or bag.
+Buy them fresh and put them in the freezer, they will last in there for 6 months in an airtight container or bag.

 They are an essential part of many of my Indian dishes, everything from my smoked mackerel kedgeree to my achar gosht.

-How spicy is this aloo keema curry?
+How spicy is this curry?

 This is your dinner, it ain’t a competition!

-A NOTE FOR MY US BASED READERS
+A NOTE FOR MY US-BASED READERS!

 Serving Suggestions